 6. Acknowledgments

-We thank for their assistance in conducting the research in Mexico.
+We thank [*list of people*] for their assistance in conducting the research in Mexico.
 The project was supported in part by a Google Gift and by National Science Foundation Grant Nos.
 1059088 and 0745820 to S.E.P.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.